-B. Environmental adaptation services to the home and vehicle include the following:

-performance of necessary assessments to determine the type(s) of modifications that are needed;

-2. training the participant and the provider in the use and maintenance of the environmental adaptation(s);

-3. repair of equipment and/or devices, including battery purchases for vehicle lifts and other reoccurring replacement items that contribute to the ongoing maintenance of the approved adaptation(s); and

-4. standard manufacturer provided service contracts and warranties.

-C. Home adaptations which pertain to modifications that are made to a participant's primary residence.
-Such adaptations to the home may include bathroom modifications, ramps, or other adaptations to make the home accessible to the participant.

-1. The service must be for a specific approved adaptation.

-2. The service may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems which are necessary to accommodate the medical equipment and supplies which are necessary for the welfare of the participant.

-D. Modifications may be applied to rental or leased property only with the written approval of the landlord and approval of OCDD.

-E. All environmental accessibility adaptations to home and to a vehicle must meet all applicable standards of manufacture, design, and installation.

-F. Service Exclusions for Home Adaptations

-2. Home modifications shall not be furnished to adapt living arrangements that are owned or leased by paid caregivers or providers of waiver services.

-3. Home modifications may not include modifications which add to the total square footage of the home, except when the additional square footage is necessary to make the required adaptions function appropriately.
+- 1. Reimbursement shall not be paid until receipt of written documentation that the job has been completed to the satisfaction of the participant. - B. Environmental adaptation services to the home and vehicle include the following: - 1. performance of necessary assessments to determine the type(s) of modifications that are needed; - 2. training the participant and the provider in the use and maintenance of the environmental adaptation(s); - 3. repair of equipment and/or devices, including battery purchases for vehicle lifts and other reoccurring replacement items that contribute to the ongoing maintenance of the approved adaptation(s); and - 4. standard manufacturer provided service contracts and warranties. - C. Home adaptations which pertain to modifications that are made to a participant's primary residence.
+Such adaptations to the home may include bathroom modifications, ramps, or other adaptations to make the home accessible to the participant. - 1.
+The service must be for a specific approved adaptation. - 2.
+The service may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems which are necessary to accommodate the medical equipment and supplies which are necessary for the welfare of the participant. - D. Modifications may be applied to rental or leased property only with the written approval of the landlord and approval of OCDD. - E. All environmental accessibility adaptations to home and to a vehicle must meet all applicable standards of manufacture, design, and installation. - F. Service Exclusions for Home Adaptations - 1.
+Home modification funds are not intended to cover basic construction cost.
+Waiver funds may only be used to pay the cost of purchasing specific approved adaptations for the home, not for the construction costs of additions to the home. - 2.
+Home modifications shall not be furnished to adapt living arrangements that are owned or leased by paid caregivers or providers of waiver services. - 3.
+Home modifications may not include modifications which add to the total square footage of the home, except when the additional square footage is necessary to make the required adaptions function appropriately.